 United Ways of Washington is the state association for the 23 local United Ways in Washington State.
 Its mission is to assist and benefit United Way member organizations on matters of regional and statewide significance and to help these organizations accomplish their mission of helping people care for one another in their communities.

 Volunteer Centers of Washington is a network of 16 Volunteer Centers.
 Through them, anyone in Washington can get connected to the nearest Center and find volunteer opportunities that fit their interest and skills.
 They can train you to become a volunteer leader, or you can use your professional skills to help expand the capacity of a local nonprofit.
 With opportunities available for any age, interest, or skill set, the possibilities are practically endless.

 Wayfind (formerly Washington Attorneys Assisting Community Organizations, or WAACO) promotes community development and organizational capacity building in Washington State by assisting charitable and community-based nonprofit corporations in obtaining free legal assistance on business-related matters.

 Washington Lawyers for the Arts is dedicated to supporting the arts in Washington State by creating alliances and making legal resources accessible to artists and arts organizations of all disciplines.
 It offers legal clinics, workshops, and a speakers bureau.

 Washington Nonprofits (WN) is a state association representing the 58,000+ nonprofit organizations in Washington State (as counted in 2013).
 The organization monitors and influences state and federal actions impacting nonprofits.
 WN also works to ensure access to resources that build the capacity of nonprofits.

-Whatcom Council of Nonprofits seeks to strengthen Whatcom County's nonprofits by building relationships, sharing resources, and communicating the vital role of nonprofit organizations in the community.
+seeks to strengthen Whatcom County's nonprofits by building relationships, sharing resources, and communicating the vital role of nonprofit organizations in the community.
 It offers a variety of resources and training sessions.